Founder, CEO of Petaluma-based Miyoko’s Creamery ousted, sued for allegedly stealing trade secrets

 “That we find ourselves here is representative of the extent to which my views and approach have not always prevailed, especially in the past two years.“

 The complaint alleges that the Miyoko’s Creamery board wanted to keep Schinner as CEO because she founded the company.
-However, the complaint continued, Schinner had not met performance and financial targets and expectations set by the board and voted unanimously to remove her from her position.
+However, the complaint continued, Schinner had not met performance and financial targets and expectations set by the board, which voted unanimously to remove her from her position.

 Company appoints interim president